raft-tech/TANF-app/docs/User-Experience/Research-Syntheses/2024, Summer - OFA Admin Experience.md

 ## Background

-The Django Admin Console (DAC) is an internal tool tailored for our OFA System Admin and DIGIT Team users].
+The Django Admin Console (DAC) is an internal tool tailored for our OFA System Admin and DIGIT Team users.
 It allows for access to the Postgres database & system logs, managing user permissions, and has been increasingly adopted to provide the DIGIT team with quick insights into data file errors and STT submissions.&#x20;

 ***